Soy trading via contracts for difference

 The composition varies due to climate and location as well as how the product is farmed.
 Asia currently is the largest consumer of soy consumer products as they replace meat and milk with soybeans, in the form of tofu and soy milk.

 Soybean trading tip

 As this commodity is highly volatile it is most recommended that traders be alert to weather conditions and other external factors per country, that directly have an impact on the crop production.
 These influences are peripheral and cannot be controlled, but will have an impact on the price of soybeans.
-Technical indicators such as the moving averages are recommended to gain clarity on each market trend.
+Technical indicators such as the moving averages or MACD are recommended to gain clarity on each market trend.
 Demand will often depend on the lack of other crops or substitute products.
 For example, if meat products prices decrease, there may be less demand for soy products, if grains are more available for livestock then soy in this respect may also have a decrease in the demand for the products.

 Sign up today and enjoy the benefits of trading with a regulated, award-winning broker!